-Credit: 1/2 unit Grade: 10, 11, 12 Prerequisite: Teacher recommendation
+Credit: 1/2 unit Grade: 10, 11, 12

 An introductory course designed to give the student an overview of the impact of business on society.
 The course is intended to aid the student in obtaining a clear understanding of the way in which contemporary business functions through the interrelationships of management, marketing and finance.